sujinleeme/reactnd-project-readable/README.md

 ## Documentation
 ### What's included
-Within the download you'll find the following directories and files:
+Within the download you'll find the following directories and files in `src`:

 ```
 |-- api-server